 top of page

 Climate technology has become the largest venture capital category in several European markets, driven by regulatory pressure, corporate decarbonization demand, and the aftermath of the 2022 energy crisis.
-Germany, Austria, and Switzerland each bring distinct capabilities — Germany with industrial-scale clean energy deployment, Switzerland with deep-tech carbon removal and energy storage innovation, and Austria with a rapidly growing green tech ecosystem anchored in circular economy and...
+Germany, Austria, and Switzerland each bring distinct capabilities — Germany with industrial-scale energy transition, Switzerland with deep-tech carbon removal, and Austria with green building and circular economy innovation.

 In Short